 Also make it clear that community members can report concerns via a mobile app.
 Geographic Information System Maps (GIS) mean that anyone within your jurisdiction can download a mobile app and pass along information as needed to government officials.
 The government can now receive more valuable insights from community members in real-time, notify constituents automatically of the status of their concern, and can track data to look at reoccurring issues that can be addressed in the future.

 Overall, it’s clear the digitizing local government is a necessity for the future.
 No longer are time-consuming, antiquated processes acceptable in a society innovating like never before.
+Some, local governments are even considering how the blockchain and cryptocurrencies might play a role in operations.

 If you want to improve the lives of your government employees and constituents, consider using your Federal relief funds to make the switch to cloud-based software.